 Hello, and welcome to GYGO!
-I’m Joey, your local socially distant gamer, and while I still have to go into work I’ve certainly been spending a lot of my off-hours locked in my apartment.
+I’m Kael, your local socially distant gamer, and while I still have to go into work I’ve certainly been spending a lot of my off-hours locked in my apartment.
 This means I finally got a chance to get back into The Outer Worlds.
 It’s fun to shoot things good, and less fun to think about the presence of capitalism in space.
 A good experience all around.

 Last night I also went on my twice-weekly binge of PS2 game Wikipedia pages, where I learned Tri-Ace really did name a Star Ocean protagonist Edge Maverick.
 I know that’s not news, but it sure is something.